Enjoy Bhutan with Australian Tour Guide Operator

 Namgyel Dorji and Tashi Wangdi have a combined 26 years’ experience of guiding in Bhutan, including on all the big treks.
 They bring a wealth of knowledge of Bhutanese history and culture and a visit to a cultural site is enriched by their expertise.
 They bring a high level of professionalism to all of Rare Air’s trips but, more importantly, they also bring warmth and a sense of humour.
 Both Namgyel and Tashi are government trained and accredited.

-Karen, Tashi and Namgyel at Tiger's Nest
+Australian guide Karen with Bhutanese guides Tashi and Namgyel at Tiger's Nest

 FREQUENTLY ASKED QUESTIONS